PipPipDoodlyDoo/Senior_Project_Code/README GO HERE RN/README.md

     1. Before pulling in the Micro-USB to the Pico or USB to desktop, hold down the boot button.
         This should open folder explorer, and you should see the Raspberry Pi Pico drive.
     2. Drag and Drop the u2f file in that drive.
-        (You should not be able to see that drive available any more within File Explorer)
+        (You should not be able to see that drive available within File Explorer)

 Starting up Pycharm GitHub style:
     1. Go to get from VCS